CoderNavinda/CoderNavinda/README.md

 ### Hi there 👋, my name is Navinda
 #### I am a Software Engineer from University of Moratuwa, Sri Lanka
 I'm a dedicated computer science student with a passion for software engineering.
 My academic journey has equipped me with a strong foundation in programming, data structures, and algorithms.
 I'm enthusiastic about solving real-world problems through technology and enjoy building software applications that make a positive impact.
-Currently I have worked a backend engineer on a enterprise grade stock brokerage management system as an intern software engineer for a fintech company.
+Currently I have worked as a backend engineer on a enterprise grade stock brokerage management system as an intern software engineer for a fintech company.
 I'm eager to continue learning and growing as a software engineer while contributing my skills to innovative projects and teams.

 Skills: Java / Springboot/ JavaScript / ReactJS / NodeJS / ExpressJS / Python / Flask / C++ / PostgreSQL